DataWanderers/template-R-package/README.md

 ### data & data-raw

-In case your package ships one or more built-in datasets, they should be put in *data*.
-The scripts to create them, if any, can be but in *data-raw*.
+In case your package ships one or more built-in datasets, they should be put in **data**.
+The scripts to create them, if any, can be but in **data-raw**.

 ### .github

-GitHub Actions for CI/CD pipelines.
+Where you define your GitHub Actions for CI/CD pipelines.

 ### src